Why Joe Biden Isn’t Strong-Arming the Senate Democrats Holding Up His Agenda

 Biden cancelled a scheduled Air Force One flight to Chicago on Wednesday to stay in Washington to help push his proposals through the House and the Senate.
 House Speaker Nancy Pelosi is preparing to move forward with a planned House vote Thursday on a $550 billion bipartisan infrastructure bill, if progressives in the House can be assured the larger funding package that invests in the country’s social safety net will pass the Senate.
 Both Manchin and Sinema visited the White House for additional meetings with Biden on Sept.
 28, with Manchin pushing to shave down the cost of the larger bill and Sinema objecting to the size of the tax increase on corporations.

 Despite the looming deadlines, Biden has relied heavily on Pelosi and Senate Majority Leader Chuck Schumer to wrangle the votes rather than try to strong-arm demands from his position at the White House.
 “He still sees himself as a legislator, therefore he’s in our shoes very often, and I think that’s helpful,” says Rep. Mark Pocan, a progressive Democrat from Wisconsin, who was in the Oval Office last week when Biden had to remind himself he was President and not a Senator.
 Pocan says he told Biden that the major investments in families and health care shouldn’t be cut in the reconciliation bill.
-“We’ve got to keep these priorities that people are going to really feel to make sure that you know we’re doing our jobs,” Pocan recalls telling Biden.
+“We’ve got to keep these priorities that people are going to really feel to make sure that, you know, we’re doing our jobs,” Pocan recalls telling Biden.
 He says Biden agreed.

 Aides in the White House grasp just how much is at stake for Biden.
 He’s faced a cascade of withering setbacks in recent months, with the chaotic Afghanistan withdrawal, an influx of Haitian migrants on the southern border, confusing public comments on COVID-19 vaccine booster shots, and his Administration’s frustration at the number of American adults who still aren’t vaccinated.
 His poll numbers have sagged.
 With the potential that Democrats could lose control of one or both chambers of Congress next year, the window is closing for Biden to pass the transformational initiatives he campaigned on.
 White House Press Secretary Jen Psaki said on Sept.
 28 that this is “clearly a pivotal moment” and a “sensitive time” in the negotiations with Senators.
 When Biden was in the Senate for 36 years, “He didn’t want any President to tell him what to do,” Psaki said.
 “He’s not going to tell anyone what to do.”